-- 1. The study programme is based on a study programme profile.
+- The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
 The study programme profile can be found in appendix 1. - 2.
-The study programme has no differentiations and/or specialisations. - 3.
+The study programme has no main subjects - 3.
 The study programme is based on the following principle Roman Catholic - 4.
-The study programme imposes the following/any specific occupational requirements.
-Students are required to work a minimum of 20 hours a week in a relevant practice (Urban design firm or related).
+The study programme imposes the following occupational requirements.
+Students are required to work a minimum of 840 hours a year in a relevant practice (Architect's firm or related).
 To enrol for the study programme, you have to work in a professional practice that is relevant to the study programme.
 This is assessed by the practice coordinator.
 The work is part of the curriculum of the study programme.
 The results of the professional part are assessed by means of a practice portfolio (see Articles 16 and 17).
 The end qualifications of the practice part are equal to the entrance qualifications of the Architects Register.
 Students are eligible to enter the Architects Register after graduation.
 The student complies with the end qualifications 'professional training period' as described in article 12 of the Architects Title Act and as laid down in the attachment of the 'regulation of the professional training period'.